alexsmith1612/hadoofus/README.md

 #### License

-(The MIT license.)
-For license text, see the file `LICENSE` included with this source distribution.
+Unless otherwise noted, files in this source distribution are released under the terms of the MIT license.
+(Some files which are not compiled into installed binaries or otherwise installed by this package's Makefiles come from the Apache Hadoop sources and have different licenses.
+These licenses are clearly specified at the beginning of the files.)
+For the full text of the MIT license, see the file `LICENSE` included with this source distribution.